MDAS: A Diagnostic Approach to Assess the Quality of Data Splitting in Machine Learning: Methodology

 which gives

-Since AIC is dependent on the sample size $n$, we will use the normalized form of the metric to make it invariant to sample size \citep{cohen2021normalized}.
+Since AIC is dependent on the sample size $n$, we will use the normalized form of the metric to make it invariant to sample size \cite{cohen2021normalized}.
 The normalized AIC is obtained by dividing the AIC score by the sample size and can be expressed as,

-For visualizing different simulations (data splits), we repeatedly split the dataset, train the model using the given model information, calculate the distance metric between the training and test sets, and measure the model performances for both sets using (\ref{eqn:normalized AIC}).
+For visualizing different simulations (data splits), we repeatedly split the dataset, train the model using the given model information, calculate MDAS between the training and test sets, and measure the model performances for both sets using (\ref{eqn:normalized AIC}).
 In the next section, we provide examples through real-life regression datasets when the model information is provided and when it is not.
-We discuss the output plots and potential conclusions drawn from them.